-The Resource Management Web Console functionality is available through a ribbon at the top of the interface.
 The Resource Management ribbon replaces traditional toolbars with a single, rectangular region that spans the width of the application window.

 There are two ribbons in Resource Management.
 The following image shows the ribbon before configuration has taken place.

 The following image shows the default ribbon in Resource Management that can be seen once configured.